-Technological Watch tools are an essential tool for capturing, processing and transforming the large amount of data and information available into useful knowledge for decision making in an organization.
-There are multiple types of technological tools, different according to their characteristics and the casuistry, the sources of information on which they work and the processes of watch that support, among other peculiarities.
+Technological Monitoring tools are an essential tool for capturing, processing and transforming the large amount of data and information available into useful knowledge for decision making in an organization.
+There are multiple types of technological tools, different according to their characteristics and the casuistry, the sources of information on which they work and the monitoring processes, among others.

-It is advisable to choose the IT tools for technological surveillance that best suit each situation, for which there are different methodologies and evaluation criteria, mainly recommended by libraries, documentalists and information professionals.
+It is advisable to choose the IT tools for technology monitoring that best suit each situation, for which there are different methodologies and evaluation criteria, mainly recommended by documentalists and information professionals.
 Internet has changed the access to specialized tools in technology monitoring competitive intelligence.
 Specialized search engines, metasearch engines, alert systems, specialized databases, marketplace or comprehensive software are many of the options.

 Specialized search engines: